dusenberrymw/dusenberrymw.github.io/_posts/2015-01-22-on-eigenfaces.md

 ### Final thoughts
 Overall, eigenfaces are super interesting.
 Hopefully this post serves as an interesting guide to them, and sparks interest into further exploration on the topic!

+### Update -- 01.25.15
+I've added demo code written in the Octave/Matlab language to go along with this post.
+It will compute the eigenfaces of the face dataset and produce the visualizations as shown.
+Check it out [on github](https://github.com/dusenberrymw/eigenfaces)!